LordPatate/fiery-tales/chapters/06-combat/english.md

 | Elite (e.g. knight)               | 4               |
 | Boss (e.g. Dragon)                | 10-20           |

+PCs are not necessarily fighters, since neither the game nor the story have to revolve around combat.

+Thus, depending on how good they are in a fight, PCs can start at any level.
+If they get better, they can gain levels; if they get worse (age, injuries, out of practice), they can lose them.

 ## Weapons stats

 ### Mastered wielding